 - you had a significant individual for a total of at least 15 years of the whole period of ownership (even if it was not the same significant individual during the whole period), and

-- the individual who was a significant individual just before the CGT event was
+- the individual who was signed just before the CGT event was

 - at least 55 years old at that time and the event happened in connection with their retirement, or